California Penal Code 266i(a)

 Pandering, or PC 266i(a), is charged as a felony.
 If found guilty of pandering the defendant may be sentenced up to six (6) years in prison.

-Other common pandering charges include:
+Common pandering charges include:

 PC 266i(b)(1) pandering of a minor sixteen years or older, which carries a maximum punishment of up to six (6) years in prison.